isomerpages/moe-xinminsec/_resources-for-student-n-parent/Pastoral Matters/School Rules and Regulations.md

 must write in to the Year Head and Form Teachers at least 2 weeks beforehand.</p>
 </li>
 <li>
-<p>Students must demonstrate civic mindedness – e.g. queue up, return utensils
+<p>Students must demonstrate civic mindedness – e.g., queue up, return utensils
 in the canteen, keep the school clean, return lost and found items.</p>
 </li>
 <li>
-<p>Students must keep their classrooms clean, neat and tidy at all times.</p>
+<p>Students must keep their classrooms clean, neat, and tidy always.</p>
 </li>
 <li>
 <p>If food and drinks are consumed in the classrooms, disposable packaging